Designing AI-Resilient Assessments Using Interconnected Problems: A Theoretically Grounded and Empirically Validated Framework: Methodology: A Framework for AI-Resilient Assessment

 That is, chaining problems together increases the difficulty for a generative AI model in a way that solving them independently does not, because it forces multi-step reasoning and strains the model’s limited memory (context window).

-\begin{proof}[Proof of Theorem 1] Let an assessment be a sequence of problems $P = (p_1, p_2, ..., p_n)$.
+\begin{proof}[Proof of Proposition 1] Let an assessment be a sequence of problems $P = (p_1, p_2, ..., p_n)$.
 In a modular design, each $p_i$ is independent.
 In an interconnected design, the solution to $p_{i+1}$ is contingent upon the solution of $p_i$.
 A generative AI model must therefore solve the entire sequence $(p_1, ..., p_i)$ to correctly solve $p_i$.
 This requirement increases the computational and reasoning load on the model in two primary ways.
-First, it necessitates multi-step, sequential reasoning, a known weakness of current large language models (LLMs) where performance degrades as the number of steps increases \cite{Wei2022, Kojima2022}.
-Second, the cumulative context required to solve later problems in the sequence can exceed the model’s context window, leading to information loss and failure \cite{Narayanan2023}.
+First, it necessitates multi-step, sequential reasoning, a known weakness of current large language models (LLMs) where performance degrades as the number of reasoning steps increases \cite{phan2025humanity, shojaee2025illusion}.
+Second, the cumulative context required to solve later problems in the sequence can exceed the model's effective context window, leading to information loss and degraded performance \cite{Narayanan2023}.
 Because a modular design allows each problem to be solved in a separate, stateless context, it avoids these vulnerabilities.
 Thus, an interconnected design is inherently more resilient to trivial AI delegation and better reflects the complex, stateful workflows common in professional practice \cite{Brynjolfsson2023}. \end{proof}

-\begin{theorem} A semi-open-ended project, which provides a clear structure and deterministic success criteria, is a more reliable measure of student competency than a fully open-ended project when generative AI tools are ubiquitous. \end{theorem}
+\begin{proposition} A semi-open-ended project, which provides a clear structure and deterministic success criteria, is a more reliable measure of student competency than a fully open-ended project when generative AI tools are ubiquitous. \end{proposition}

 In other words, by giving a specific problem with a clear goal, we prevent the AI from choosing an easier, more familiar problem for which it has been heavily trained, which gives us a truer measure of the student’s ability to solve the actual task.